 The DeKalb Area Agricultural Heritage Association (DAAHA) works to collect, preserving and sharing the storied history of agriculture and its innovators in Northern Illinois.
 DAAHA runs a gallery exhibit space out of the Nehring Gallery in downtown DeKalb that highlights many of the items in their collection.

-DeKalb’s Egyptian Theatre is one of five remaining theaters done in the Egyptian style and is the only Egyptian Theatre east of the Rocky Mountains.
+DeKalb’s Egyptian Theatre is one of seven (7) remaining theaters done in the Egyptian style and is the only Egyptian Theatre east of the Rocky Mountains.
 The theatre was completed in 1929 and has played host to future presidents, rock bands, comedians, movies and other live performances throughout its history.
+The theatre was added to the National Register of Historic Places in 1978 and was renovated in 1982/1983 and reopened that fall.
 Whether you’re attending one of the theatre’s many events or just want to see the building’s amazing architecture, The Egyptian Theatre is a must see in DeKalb County.

 Stage Coach Players